ryanhmiller/ctseq/README.md

 conda deactivate
 ```

-Now whenever you want to run ctSeq you will just want to activate this Conda environment you just created and run your ctSeq commands.
+Now whenever you want to run ctseq you will just want to activate this Conda environment you just created and run your ctseq commands.

 ## Files needed to run pipeline